nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed list of car owners and is a compulsory field.
+* The index refers to the index number shown in the displayed list of clients and is a compulsory field.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the database.